AtomicNibble/PulpEngine/README.md

 ### Maya Plugin

-Adds logic for exporting Models and Animations into the engines intermediate formats.
+Adds logic for exporting Models and Animations into the engine's intermediate formats.
 Also supports connecting directly to the AssetServer to streamline the export process.

+## Screenshots

+Some basic images can be seen [here](docs/img/README.md)

+## Name

+The engine name has changed over the years so references to the old name appear here and there.

+They do say naming things is the hardest problem in programming, I've now learned that also extends to the name of the project.

 ## Project structure